jairajpatil8/Hosting-static-website-on-s3/README.md

 	]
 }
 ```

 - Thing you need to know:

 - "Effect": "Allow"

-<p> Tell whether to allow of deny.
-In this case allow.</p>
+<p> Tell whether to allow or deny.
+In this case, allow.</p>

 - "Principal": "*"
 <p> Defines who can perform the operation. "*" or "wildcard" mean anyone can perform this operation.</p>

 - "Action": "s3:GetObject"

-<p>Define the level of acces to the bucket.
-In this case the user can perform only get object operation.</P>
+<p>Define the level of access to the bucket.
+In this case, the user can perform only the get object operation.</P>

 - "Resource": "arn:aws:s3:::Bucket-name/*"
-<p>Define on what resource the specified permission are to be applied.
+<p>Define on what resource the specified permission is to be applied.
 In this case on your s3 bucket.<b> Replace "Bucket-name" with the name of your bucket.</b><p>

 - Click Save changes
 <b>Step 7 - Go Back to Properties</b>
 <p align="center">
   <img width="600" src="https://github.com/jairajpatil8/Hosting-static-website-on-s3/blob/main/s3-images/url.png">
 </p>

-- Navigate to Static website hosting, and your should have your AWS Hosted Public URL ready.
+- Navigate to Static website hosting, and you should have your AWS Hosted Public URL ready.

-- If you followed everything correctly your website should be live .
+- If you followed everything correctly your website should be live.